nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 Lastly we will not be setting the frontend here.
 All we are going to do here is completely frontend agnostic.
 You could do the whole frontend in vanilla HTML, CSS and JavaScript or use any modern framework like React and TypeScript.

-After having setup toy webapps following similar patterns as we will be following here the idea of this project came when I join forces with Lu Bertolucci to work on his project 'feirou'.
-As I had some available time in my hand I thought this was a good moment to do this right.
+After having setup toy webapps following similar patterns, the idea of this project came when I joined forces with Lu Bertolucci to work on his project [Feirou](https://www.feirou.org/).
+As I had some available time in my hands I thought this was a good moment to do this right.

 Many of the things that I will recommend here I learn from my coworkers during the past 14 years!
 I also have them to thank.

 A brief note on nomenclature.
 I will assume that your username is 'jsmith', that your local's name computer is 'local', your remote name computer is 'remote', the name of the domain you bought is 'example.com' and that the ip in your VPS is '93.184.216.34'.
 If you are following in Linux or Mac you will have no issues.
-If you are following in a windows machine and are working in the WSL it should be pretty straightforward.
+If you are following in a Windows machine and are working in the WSL it should be pretty straightforward.
 Otherwise you might need to tweak some commands for your own environment and OS.
 When you see a command like:

 ```
 root@remote# apt install failban